It's a New Day in Public Health.

 The process begins by identifying all pregnancy-associated deaths within a specified period.
 A pregnancy-associated death is defined as "a death to a woman from any cause, while she is pregnant or within one year of termination of the pregnancy, regardless of duration and site of the pregnancy."
 A pregnancy-associated death is identified utilizing linked data files from four sources associated with the mother:

-Death certificates identified by the assigned cause of death being in the category of Pregnancy, Childbirth and the Puerperium (pregnancy related)
+- Death certificates identified by the assigned cause of death being in the category of Pregnancy, Childbirth and the Puerperium (pregnancy related)

-- Fetal death certificate
+- Birth Certificate/Fetal death certificate

 - Aggravation of an unrelated condition by the physiologic or pharmacologic effects of the pregnancy that subsequently caused the death. "

 It is important to note that Maternal Mortality Rates (MMR) reported by the Office of Vital Statistics are based on deaths identified by the assigned cause of death being in a pregnancy related category and in recent years by the addition of a pregnancy check box on the death certificate.
 Vital Statistics defines maternal mortality as "the death to a woman while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and site of the pregnancy, from any cause related to or aggravated by pregnancy or its management but not from accidental or incidental causes.”

 Through the utilization of a broader definition, as well as the increased sources of linked data, the Florida MMRC is able to assess more accurately the pregnancy-related deaths in Florida.

 - Florida's Maternal Mortality Review Committee Annual Update Reports

 - Florida MMRC Presentations